rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/20_making/pid/index.md

 - SAFETY_MIN_LIQ_TEMP 1000
 - PID_OUTPUT_LIMIT 200

-# Enabling heating
+## Enabling heating

 In order to turn on the heating you should check the following parameters:

-- A - The liquid temperature.
-It should be between 1000 and 6000 (10°C to 60°C)
+- A - The liquid temperature on the top.
+It should be between 1000 and 6000 (10 °C to 60 °C)
+- B - The liquid temperature on the bottom.
+It should be between 1000 and 6000 (10 °C to 60 °C)
-- B - The temperature of the PCB (Printed Circuit Board).
+- C - The temperature of the PCB (Printed Circuit Board).
 It should be between 1000 and 7000
-- AA - The target temperature.
+- D - The target temperature.
 It should be between 1000 and 6000 (10 to 60°C)
 - FLAG_PID_CONTROL - The PARAM_STATUS bit FLAG_PID_CONTROL should be 1

 The heating will also depend of the status of the weight.

-# Disabling heating
+## Disabling heating

 Here are the important parameters: